Self-employed tax deductions – Top 14 write-offs to benefit from

 What doesn't count is the amounts paid to influence legislation, aka lobbying.
 No deductions there.

-Use tax deductions to boost your business
+How can self-employment tax deductions help boost your business?

 Getting all that tax money back is great.
 Now the question is, what are you going to do with it?
 Sure, you can splurge on a new big-screen TV.
 However, an even better idea is to reinvest it in your business.